 Establishment of the International Partnership for Critical Markers of Disease (CMOD)

-The organizers, sponsors, faculty and participants of this symposium have over the past 4 years expressed an increasing desire to expand the educational component of this collaborative effort and to expand the mission and focus of what has been created.
-There is a clear need to advance the science of cardiovascular and other related biomarkers through collaboration, education, and the dissemination of information worldwide.
+From 2003 - 2006 the organizers, sponsors, faculty and participants of this symposium had expressed an increasing desire to expand the educational component of this collaborative effort and to expand the mission and focus of what has been created as an annual meeting.
+There was, and still remains a clear need to advance the science of cardiovascular and other related biomarkers through collaboration, education, and the dissemination of information worldwide.
 The organizers of the symposium (Drs.
 Libby, Tardif and Heinonen) have established a non-profit organization, the International Partnership for Critical Markers of Disease (CMOD), to continue these efforts in a sustained and effective way, while in parallel supporting the FDA's Critical Path Initiative.
 The International Partnership for Critical Markers of Disease aims to advance the science of biomarkers used to identify, monitor and develop treatments for cardiovascular and related diseases.
 CMOD will expand upon the success of the Cardiovascular Biomarkers and Surrogate Endpoints Symposium to create a collaborative framework and facilitate the exchange of ideas and information among the international government, industry, academic, and healthcare constituencies.

 Additionally, by including representatives from other Critical Path Initiative efforts related to cardiovascular biomarkers (i.e., The Biomarkers Consortium , the Cardiac Safety Research Consortium, the Predictive Safety Testing Consortium, Concept Paper on Biomarker Qualification, Drug-Diagnostic Development Guidance Document and Standardization of Imaging Technologies in Clinical Trials) the goal is to build awareness of these initiatives and to share knowledge and resources.